gordtulloch/indi-rolloffino/readme.txt

 INDI rolloff roof driver to communicate with an Arduino controller.
 -------------------------------------------------------------------
+Forked from https://github.com/wotalota/indi-rolloffino with many thanks!
+Wotalota's code is a good general purpose starting point whereas mine is for a specific configuration:

 Intended as a basis for a DIY home build project that uses a Arduino controller for roof movement.
 Provided in a form similar to a INDI third party driver along with some Arduino code examples.
 The driver is